Bizzabo vs Cvent: A Comprehensive Comparison

 Both Bizzabo and Cvent integrate with major CRM and marketing automation platforms.
 But the depth and cost of those integrations differ.

 Bizzabo's base plan includes email campaigns and basic analytics.
-But the integrations B2B marketing teams actually need (Salesforce, HubSpot, Marketo, and Eloqua) are premium add-ons with undisclosed pricing.
+The integrations B2B marketing teams actually need -- Salesforce, HubSpot, Marketo, and Eloqua -- are premium add-ons with undisclosed pricing.
 The $17,999/year floor gets your events running, but connecting event data to your pipeline requires a separate conversation with sales.
 Users on G2 flag inconsistent automatic Salesforce syncing as a recurring pain point.

 ZoomInfo approaches integrations differently because its role is different.
 Rather than syncing event logistics data, ZoomInfo connects with the systems where event leads land and adds the context those leads lack.

-Through native integrations with Salesforce, HubSpot, and Microsoft Dynamics 365, plus 120+ marketplace integrations and API/MCP access, ZoomInfo ensures every event lead arrives in your CRM with complete, verified data attached, whether the original lead came from Bizzabo, Cvent, or a third-party badge scanner.
+Through native integrations with Salesforce, HubSpot, and Microsoft Dynamics 365, plus 120+ marketplace integrations and API and MCP access, ZoomInfo ensures every event lead arrives in your CRM with complete, verified data attached -- whether the original lead came from Bizzabo, Cvent, or a third-party badge scanner.
+Through the ZoomInfo MCP, teams building AI agents can connect directly to ZoomInfo's 500M contact dataset without custom code.

 "ZoomInfo is our one source of truth for account data, and even more so for contact data.
 There's no other provider in the market that provides you with that level of detail."
 (Thor Sanderson, Senior Manager of Sales Technology Enablement, Smartsheet)